glarocca/get_IMS_KPIs/README.md

 # get_IMS_KPIs
-Repository to get KPIs from the EGI IMS
+This repository contains client to get KPIs from the EGI Integrated Management System (IMS)